How Desert Plants Survive

 The Desert Food Chain Part 3

-The plants can answer the environmental challenges because they have developed both structural and behavioral strategies for surviving in the desert.
-Collectively, they stand among the supreme examples of the resourcefulness of Nature.
+The plants can survive the environmental challenges because they have developed both structural and behavioral strategies for enduring the desert ecosystem.
+Desert plants are amazing examples of the resourcefulness and adaptability of nature.

-The desert plants include, as some examples, cacti, yuccas, agaves, shrubs, grasses and annual forbs (non-grass plants that live for only a season)a community with a diversity that represents a broad span of survival strategies.
+Desert plants include cacti, yuccas, agaves, shrubs, grasses and annual forbs (non-grass plants that live for only a season); all plants with a broad span of differing survival strategies.

-The cacti, symbols of the desert, range from the teacup-size Thimble Plains Cactus to the 60-foot-tall 10-ton Saguaro.
-They rank high among the most drought-resistant plants on earth.
-For example, they have leaves that have evolved into spines, which help minimize water loss by evaporation and screen the plant from the sun.
-Their thorny weaponry also helps protect them from predators.
+The cacti, symbols of the desert, range from the teacup-size thimble plains cactus to the 60-foot-tall 10-ton saguaro.
+They are among the most drought-resistant plants on earth.
+Cacti have leaves that have evolved into spines, which help minimize water loss by evaporation and screen the plant from the sun.
+Their thorny spines also help protect them from predators.

 Yuccas and Agaves

-The desert’s yuccas and agaves, related plants with leaves that look like bouquets of daggers or swords, also rank high on the list of drought-resistant plants.
+The desert’s yuccas and agaves, related plants with leaves that look like daggers or swords, also rank highly on the list of drought-resistant plants.

 Like the cacti, the yuccas and agaves open their stomata at night to absorb carbon dioxide for use the following day in photosynthesis.